Photo from Unsplash

 Morning

-What a wonderful state of privilege!
-It includes our justification before God but the term “acceptance” in the Greek means more than that.
-It signifies that we are the objects of divine delight, nay, even of divine joy!
-How marvelous that we worms, we mortals, we sinners—should be the objects of divine love!
-But it is only “in the beloved.”
+What an incredible state of privilege we have in Christ!
+It includes our justification before God, but the term "acceptance" in the original Greek means so much more than that.
+It means we are the objects of God’s delight—even His joy!
+How amazing is this, that we, mere mortals, sinners by nature, should be the objects of divine love and pleasure?
+But this is only true "in the beloved."

-Some Christians seem to think that they are accepted in their own experience.
-When their heart is lively, and their hopes bright—they think God accepts them, for they feel so high, so heavenly-minded, so drawn above the earth!
-But when their souls cleave to the dust—they fear that they are no longer accepted.
-If they could but see that all their high joys do not exalt them, and all their low despondencies do not really depress them in their Father’s sight but that they stand accepted in One who never alters, in One who is always the beloved of God, always perfect, always without spot or wrinkle, or any such thing—how much happier they would be and how much more they would honor the Savior!
-Rejoice then, believer, in this—you are accepted “in the beloved.”
+Some Christians mistakenly believe that they are accepted based on their own experiences.
+When their hearts feel lively and their hopes soar high, they assume God accepts them because they feel so heavenly-minded.
+But when their spirits are low and their souls cling to the dust, they fear they have lost God's acceptance.
+If only they could realize that their high moments don’t elevate them, and their low moments don’t bring them down in God’s eyes.
+They are always accepted in One who never changes, in One who is forever the beloved of God, always perfect, always spotless and without blemish.
+How much happier they would be, and how much more they would honor the Savior!
+So rejoice, believer, that you are accepted "in the beloved."

-You look within, and you say, “There is nothing acceptable here!”
-But look at Christ, and see if there is not everything acceptable there.
-Your sins trouble you but God has cast your sins behind His back, and you are accepted in the Righteous One.
-You have to fight with corruption, and to wrestle with temptation but you are already accepted in Him who has overcome the powers of evil.
-The devil tempts you but be of good cheer, he cannot destroy you, for you are accepted in Him who has broken the red dragon’s head!
-Even glorified souls in heaven—are not more accepted than you are!
-They are only accepted in heaven “in the beloved,” and you are even now accepted in Christ, after the same manner!
+You may look within and say, “There’s nothing acceptable here!”
+But look to Christ, and you will see everything that is acceptable.
+Your sins may trouble you, but God has cast them behind His back, and you are accepted in the Righteous One.
+You may wrestle with temptation and corruption, but you are already accepted in the One who has conquered evil.
+The devil may tempt you, but be encouraged—he cannot destroy you, for you are accepted in the One who has crushed the serpent’s head.
+Even the glorified saints in heaven are not more accepted than you!
+They, too, are accepted in Christ, just as you are, and nothing can change that.

 Evening